ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt2.md

 **1. What is an API?**
 [source](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/#:~:text=Technically%2C%20API%20stands%20for%20Application,customers%2C%20or%20for%20internal%20use.)

 It stands for Aplication Programming Interface.
+It's an interface to a server that has some data or does some actions.

 Example of the API server: When you type www.facebook.com into your browser, a request goes out to Facebook’s remote server.
 Once your browser receives the response, it interprets the code and displays the page.
 Overall, it's a block of [code](https://www.trio.dev/blog/api-examples).